 The County's debt policy calls for an annual debt report to be provided to the BOCC and the citizens of Wakulla County.
 This report is written in such a manner that non-financial readers may have a better understanding of the County's debt and how it impacts the overall health of the County's finances.
-The report that follows is for the fiscal year ended September 30, 2022.
+The report that follows is for the fiscal year ended September 30, 2023.

-As the accountant to the BOCC, I am glad to report that the County's overall debt status, while higher than in years past, is still favorable as of the close of the FY21/22.
-As with most governmental entities, and like most households, debt is a necessary component to the budget.
+As the accountant to the BOCC, I am glad to report that the County's overall debt status, while higher than in years past, is still favorable as of the close of FY22/23.
+As with most governmental entities, and like most households, debt is a necessary component of the budget.
 Like households who borrow money to finance larger purchases such as vehicles and homes, the County borrows money from time to time to finance capital equipment and large infrastructure projects so that the County may continue to provide the necessary services its citizens expect while still maintaining proper fund balances.
-It is important to note the County will be acquiring a \$30,000,000 line of credit in FY22/23 to help fund sewer, road, and other projects.
-This line of credit has a variable rate interest with an estimated \$1,500,000 in future interest payments.
+It is important to note the County acquired a \$30,000,000 line of credit in FY22/23 to help fund sewer, road, and other projects.
+This line of credit has a variable rate of interest with an estimated \$1,500,000 in future interest payments.
 It is expected to be paid off within twenty-four (24) months with grant reimbursement funds.
-In addition, the County signed an agreement with the Department of Environmental Protection to borrow \$1,895,500 for the Wastewater Expansion Project, this is a Clean Water State Revolving Loan with payments beginning in FY23/24 for the next ten (10) years.
+In addition, the County signed an agreement with the Department of Environmental Protection to borrow \$1,895,500 for the planning and design activities for wastewater collection expansion projects, this is a Clean Water State Revolving Loan with payments beginning in FY23/24 for the next ten (10) years.